The following are a few of the books and publications I have used in developing this Library:

 - Electrical Inspection of Existing Dwellings, 2013, 300 pp, Douglas Hansen: Excellent book focuses mostly on residential.

-- Siemens Technical Education STEP 2000 series course (3-ring binder textbooks with quizzes and exams (may no longer be available).
+- Siemens Technical Education STEP 2000 series course Online course, excellent and free.

 - WEBSITE: EC&M (Electrical Design, Construction, and Maintenance), covers a wide variety of electrical-related issues.
 You can also register for a free magazine.